 The Annual Report filing fee is $125.00 for Foreign Corporations in Delaware.

-What is the Delaware Annual Franchise Tax?
+What is an Annual Franchise Tax?

 The amount a corporation must pay depends on whether the for-profit corporation issues stock and the method of calculating the tax.